samanthatarrice/bobs_search_and_paint/README.md

   <li>Look inside the TV screen to search for the items you see in the white vertical bar (the ☁️, 🐿, 🪴, and 🌲).</li>
   <li>When you find an image, click on it.
 You will see a new screen pop up where you can paint to color in the pages:</li>
   <ul>
-    <li>🌈 Click on the top knob to open the color picker.
+    🌈<li>Click on the top knob to open the color picker.
 Choose a color.</li>
-    <li>🖌 Click on a brush to change the stroke size.</li>
+    🖌<li>Click on a brush to change the stroke size.</li>
-    <li>𝗫 When you are done, click the black X in the top right to close the painting and search for more items.</li>
+    𝗫<li>When you are done, click the black X in the top right to close the painting and search for more items.</li>
   </ul>
   <li>There are some hidden features as well.
 See if you can click on other objects to find them!</li>
 </ol>

 <h2 align="center">🖥 Feature Updates:</h2>
   <p>&#9744; Video popup and external controls when user clicks on Bob</p>